Earned Income Tax Credit

 Super Refund Saturday (presented by KeyBank)

-Call 937-913-2000 for more information on additional tax preparation locations (or see list in the right column of this page).
+Call 937-913-2000 for more information on additional tax preparation locations or to make an appointment (or see list in the right column of this page).

 What Information Must I Bring to the Tax Preparation Site?